How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 Newly promoted Big 4 partner

-Your business and personal case does not get built overnight.
+You will not build a business and personal case overnight.
 It takes time and activity outside of your normal day job.
 The 2-3 years when you transition from director to partner in your Big 4 firm will probably be some of the toughest years you will ever do.
-Combine high chargeable time targets potentially with a high level of travelling and a need to materially build your own profile, is a tough ask for most people.
+Combining high chargeable time targets potentially with a high level of travelling and a need to build your own profile, is a tough ask for most people.
 No one said it would be easy to make partner at a Big 4 firm!

 How to create a daily business development habit even if you are not a natural business developer